 Differences in Reading tests:

-The obvious difference here is the fact that the SAT has no Science section.
+Many are asking if is there science on the SAT.
+The answer to this "does SAT have science" question is no. And this is the most obvious difference between SAT vs ACT.
 But it does not mean it leaves the subject out in the cold, as you will see below.

 Differences in Science tests:

 Both the ACT and SAT have an optional essay section that students can take to demonstrate their college readiness.
 The score in the essay though will not be taken into account in the student’s overall admissibility.
 Nevertheless, it does add another dimension to one’s skill level.
 The main difference between the SAT and ACT in this section is in the essay’s approach, as discussed in detail below: